Tree Planting and Care

 Easy Does It

 Resist the temptation to prune too heavily.
-Remember that the tree will need all the foliage it can produce in order to make it through the next growing season.
-Remove only the damaged limbs, wait and see what happens.
-How to repair and prevent future damage
+Remember, the tree will need all the foliage it can produce to make it through the next growing season.
+Remove only the damaged limbs—wait and see what happens.
+Learn how to repair and prevent future damage

 Hold Off

 A healthy mature tree can recover even when several major limbs are damaged.
-With large trees, a professional arborist external link should be brought in to assess damage on a borderline situation, and to safely accomplish needed pruning and branch removal.
+With large trees, bring in a professional arborist to assess damage on a borderline situation and to safely accomplish needed pruning and branch removal.

 Don't Try to Do It All Alone

 Some of your trees may have damage that's too close to call, or may have hidden damage.
-To help with such questions, a tree professional may be needed to help you decide what to do about your trees.
+You may need a tree professional to help you decide what to do.
 Don't hire just anyone who shows up at your door following a storm.
-Look for qualified arborists external link in the phone book or by contacting or city forester.
+Look for qualified arborists or contact your city forester.